presenta-software/doc-presenta-lib/docs/guide/README.md

 <div id="app"></div>
 ```

-and here the way to bind it with the config object:
+Then, bind it with the config object:

 ```js
 var myPresentation = new Presenta('#app', {